 Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

-Polarization Alignment for coupling into polarization-maintaining fibers
+Polarization Alignment: coupling into polarization-maintaining fibers

 Polarization axes of a PM fiber